 From the Archdiocese of Mexico-Own work https://arquidiocesismexico.org.mx/

 Finally, the Church of Santos Cosme y Damián is one of the oldest churches in Mexico City.
-Founded in the 16th century, this church has been a place of worship and a spiritual refuge for generations of Mexicans.
+Founded in the 16th century, this church has been a place of worship and spiritual refuge for generations of Mexicans.
 Its colonial architecture and beautiful altarpieces make it a must-see for lovers of history and religious art.

 An interesting detail is that the church has been restored several times over the centuries, preserving its original structure while adapting to modern needs.
 With its rich history and colonial architecture, this church is a place of peace and devotion in the middle of the bustling city.
 For those who wish to know today’s Sunday Mass schedule, the church offers multiple services throughout the day.
 In addition, live Holy Mass today may be an option for the faithful who are unable to attend in person.

-- Location: Av.
-Ribera de San Cosme 84, San Rafael, Cuauhtémoc, 06470 Mexico City, CDMX
+- Location: Serapio Rendon 5, San Rafael, Cuauhtémoc, 06470 Mexico City, CDMX